senzhaocode/FuSViz_docs/docs/Input.md

 > Column 10th: **span** - the number of discordant read pairs supporting the SV.
 > Column 11th: **gene1** - symbol name if the first end of SV within genic region, otherwise it is tagged as `*`.
 > Column 12th: **gene2** - symbol name if the second end of SV within genic region, otherwise it is tagged as `*`.
+> Column 13th: **comment** – additional comment on SV entry (default: null).

 #### Description of input format for mutation profile

-A full description of the columns in MAF format and their definitions are at https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/#introduction. **Eight** columns are required for FuSViz:
+A full description of the columns in MAF format and their definitions are at https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/#introduction. **Eight** columns are required for *FuSViz*:

 > Column **Hugo_Symbol** - gene symbol name.
 > Column **Chromosome** - chromosome name (must be started with “chr”).